 There was nothing to do at home, we both work in healthcare, and we had never been as scared, stressed, or overworked in our lives.
 And then, like many of us as the pandemic began to slope downwards, we realized that we were overdoing it.
 The not-so-celebratory side effects of a cocktail—or a glass of wine or a beer or two—were suddenly staring back at us.
 The part we disliked the most?
-Poor sleep!
+Our drinking habits compromised our mutual pursuit of a good night’s sleep.
 Yes, if you haven’t heard this by now, alcohol and sleep are intimately interwoven.
 And unfortunately, there’s plenty of research piling up that alcohol and a good night’s rest don’t mix.

 Featured image by Kristen Kilpatrick

 An article published in Scientific Reports found that “Inadequate sleep is estimated to affect about one in five adults.
 Insomnia symptoms (short sleep and disturbed sleep) are associated with an increased risk of a range of chronic health conditions, such as diabetes, high blood pressure, [obesity, depression] and all-cause mortality.”

 With hefty data supporting the importance of good sleep for long-term health and more research confirming the harms of daily alcohol use, it’s a great time to cut down on booze!
 I’m not saying we all need to toss in the towel on our fave wine and a good night out here and there, but it’s important to educate yourself on the effects of our choices and actions.
 Helping educate my patients and readers to make empowered decisions to help them find their healthiest and happiest place is always my goal.
 Alright, bottoms up—let’s dive into what we know.